 At 8 the next morning, the phone call came.
 My beautiful blonde friend had breathed her last earthly breath.
 The morning after Kimberly’s funeral, I woke up feeling so empty.
 I listlessly dragged myself to my Pilates class.
 Leaving the gym, I noticed a garage sale sign on the corner.
 It was a perfect autumn day.
 The sun was shining, the sky was vivid blue and the trees were covered with colorful fall leaves.
 Still, my heart was unbearably heavy.
 I didn’t feel like going to the sale, but it was as if some unseen presence led me there.

-While absentmindedly looking over the merchandise, I spied a musical water globe, the kind my elderly father collects.
+While absentmindedly looking over the merchandise, I spied a musical water globe.
 Inside was an angel dressed in an aqua and lilac robe with long golden hair.
 The angel was lovingly embracing a small child, and her white-feathered wings were covered with iridescent sparkles.

 The globe was only $2.
 Impulsively, I paid for it.
 Later, when I wound the musical key, it began to play the tune, “Wind Beneath My Wings.”
 Instantly, I realized it was no coincidence that I had gone to that garage sale or purchased that globe.